-In the English Department, we will share our wealth of knowledge and experience to imbue our students with a genuine passion for the study of language and literature and teach them to explore how the subject reflects and captures the world around us.
+Our intent is to share our wealth of knowledge and experience, to imbue our students with a genuine passion for the study of language and literature and to teach them to explore how the subject reflects and captures the world around us.
 In doing so, students will develop their skills in reading, writing and oracy and be able to communicate effectively for different purposes and audiences and in different contexts.

-Fundamental to the English curriculum, we will develop our students into critical and evaluative readers who are able to explore texts in detail and justify their ideas with accuracy and coherence.
+Our students will develop into critical and evaluative readers who are able to explore texts in detail and justify their ideas with accuracy and coherence.
 They will mature into confident writers who are able to write with fluency, flair and sophistication.
 They will also be able to use standard English to express complex ideas and engage in detailed discussions ranging from debates to presentations.

 We use a wide range of interesting classical and contemporary literature texts to foster passion and enthusiasm in our students for the subject.
 This enables them to understand and appreciate the profound impact of English Literature on the world around us.
 We also use a diverse range of fiction and non-fiction language texts which enable students to make links with other curriculum areas and help them to understand the relevance of English and literacy in the local and wider communities.

-The English curriculum is a seven-year pathway that prepares and develops knowledge and skills requisite for success in GCSE and A-Level examinations.
+The English curriculum is a challenging seven-year pathway that prepares and develops knowledge and skills requisite for success in GCSE and A-Level examinations.
+It includes enrichment activities that allow all students a clear progression pathway between KS3 to KS5 and prepare them effectively for Post-18 career choices – in line with whole school CEIAG strategy.
 In support of this, we implement regular formative and summative assessment tasks to ensure that students understand their learning and we intervene to ensure that no child is left behind.
 Assessments at all key stages reflect the content delivered in schemes of learning and ensure that progress is measured, continual and scaffolded effectively.

 We strive to deliver a curriculum that allows our students to make outstanding progress relative to their starting points on entry to Rainford.
 We believe that the English curriculum will enhance our students’ knowledge and understanding of the subject, thereby enabling them to achieve high standards of progress and attainment in their GCSE and A-Level examinations.